polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 ### Task 1: Configure storage of the SAP database layer.

 In this task, you will configure the Azure VMs for the database layer by attaching an extra Premium 512 GB data disk to each of them (the template-based deployment resulted in one disk of 128 GB in size already attached to every Azure VM within that deployment).
-Set the host caching on the 128 GB disk to **None** (since this disk will be used to host logs) and on the 512 GB disk to **Read**-**only** (since this disk will be used to host data files).
+Set the host caching on the 128 GB disk to **None** (since this disk will be used to host logs) and on the 512 GB disk to **Read-only** (since this disk will be used to host data files).
 To configure a Cloud Witness for the database cluster, you will use the same storage account you created in the second exercise when deploying the SAP Azure infrastructure components, so there is no need to create another storage account for this purpose.

-1. From the Azure portal, navigate to the **s03-db-0** VM blade, and select **Disks**.
+1. From the Azure portal, navigate to the **s03-db-0** VM blade, and click **Disks**.

+1. From the **s03-db-0 - Disks** blade, add a 512 GB Premium managed data disk named **s03-db-0_disk3**.

+1. Set **HOST CACHING** for the newly added disk to **Read-only**.

+1. Set **HOST CACHING** for the first data disk to **None**.

+1. From the Azure portal, navigate to the **s03-db-1** VM blade, and click **Disks**.

-2. From the **s03-db-0 - Disks** blade, add a 512 GB Premium managed data disk.
+1. From the **s03-db-0 - Disks** blade, add a 512 GB Premium managed data disk named **s03-db-1_disk3**.

-3. Set **Host caching** to **Read-only**.
+1. Set **HOST CACHING** for the newly added disk to **Read-only**.

-4. Repeat steps from 1-3 for **s03-db-1**.
+1. Set **HOST CACHING** for the first data disk to **None**.

 ### Task 2: Grant elevated user rights to the SQL Server service account